jaayzee/cse15l-lab-reports/lab9.md

 javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ListExamplesTests
 ```
-* Commands ran to trigger the bug
+* Commands ran to trigger the bug:
 `bash test.sh`
 * What to edit to fix the bug:
 Line 43 of `ListExamples.java` contains the wrong `index1`, which should be `index2`.
 Changing this fixes the bug.